01908 605027

 Outdoor PE

-Miss Scott's Class: Tuesdays
+Miss Scott's Class: Wednesdays

 Make sure your child comes into school wearing a PE kit suitable for outdoor PE on both days so that they can stay warm.